 For example, I get so many relevant suggestions for my dairy farm store by using one of these free tools.

-If you are not very picky but lucky you can get your desired domain in under $10!
+If you are not very picky but lucky, you can get your desired domain for under $10!
 All you have to do is to search for the right phrase.

 Domain Cost: ~$10

 WooCommerce Hosting Cost

 Your domain is your business address on the web, but you still have to get a place where your WooCommerce store can live.
 This place is known as web hosting, and it also contributes to your monthly WooCommerce cost.

 You can share a dorm room, rent an apartment or live in a house all by yourself.
 Similarly, you can either host your eCommerce store on shared hosting, VPS, managed Cloud hosting, or dedicated hosting.